-Assume the request asks advanced reservation, the GRID match-makes most suitable resources for the requested time period.
-The brokering should comply with the task request and customer's brokering policy.
-Access-control to the resources and quota limitation are also applied.
+The GRID match-makes the most suitable resources for the requested time period (assuming a request for advanced reservation).
+Access-control to the resources and quotas are also applied.
 The reservation is made and its reference is returned to the customer.